 My Next Steps: A Parent’s Guide to Understanding Autism

 Occupational Therapist II

-Carrie joins STS this month, September 2017!
-She is described by colleagues as a fantastic therapist - warm, caring, and highly skilled.
+Carrie is described by colleagues as a fantastic therapist - warm, caring, and highly skilled.
 She comes with thirteen, diverse years of experience including inpatient acute rehabilitation and neuro/neurosurgery acute care at Mercy Hospital Springfield, home care in St. Louis, and traveling therapy positions across the country.
 For the past three years, Carrie has been firmly planted in the world of pediatrics at Kids at Play Therapy where she welcomed leadership roles to support daily operations and program development.
 She developed treatment programs with a main focus on sensory processing and motor development, including visual-motor skills.
 She received her BS in Occupational Therapy in 2003 from the University of Missouri – Columbia, and a Master of Arts in Human Behavior in 2014 from National University.
 Carrie incorporates self-regulation curriculums such as the Alert Program and Zones of Regulation, and has additional training in the S.O.S.
 Approach to Feeding, and Handwriting Without Tears.
 Carrie is eager to meet our families!
 She currently has openings for new clients.

 Cin-shuan Cynthia Ting, MS, OTR/L